Tips on selling: when, how, and what we buy!

 Scholarly interest: currently buying for all sections, but especially mythology and folklore, Classical studies, philosophy, religion/law/medicine from antiquity through the Renaissance, geology and astronomy, theological classics, Irish history, agriculture, geography, and works from various disciplines on brain/mind/consciousness.

 We are always interested in well-written books, whether fiction or nonfiction.
-Some favorite subjects of ours are mythology and folklore, essays about nature, music history, poetry, plays, geography, labor history, neurology and consciousness, Classical studies, theology, speculative fiction, graphic novels, fine-press work, and books about the art of books from writing to printing.
+Some favorite subjects: mythology and folklore, essays about nature, music history, poetry, plays, geography, labor history, neurology and consciousness, Classical studies, theology, speculative fiction, graphic novels, fine-press work, and books about the art of books from writing to printing.
 Small press books are of particular interest.
 We are usually interested in award-winning and classic books through all subject areas, contingent on condition.

-We do not buy encyclopedias, reference sets, textbooks, romance novels, westerns, manga series, self help, home improvement, popular inspiration, test prep books, dated travel guides, magazines, newspapers, single-issue comics, bestsellers in hardcover (with exceptions for high-quality writing), books published by magazine companies (Reader's Digest, Time-Life, Better Homes & Gardens), audio books, movies, CDs, vinyl records, cassette tapes, used board/card games or toys, or antique furnishings or household goods.
+We do not buy encyclopedias, reference sets, textbooks, romance novels, westerns, cookbooks, crafting books, manga series, self help, home improvement, popular inspiration, test prep books, dated travel guides, magazines, newspapers, single-issue comics, bestsellers in hardcover (with exceptions for high-quality writing), books published by magazine companies (Reader's Digest, Time-Life, Better Homes & Gardens), audio books, movies, CDs, vinyl records, cassette tapes, used board/card games or toys, antique furniture, or household goods.
 Creases, stains, unpleasant non-book odors, tanned pages, price stickers, and other damage factors will count against our purchase offer.

 We do buy old books, but we are extremely selective about condition and subject matter.
 Please note that "old" here means books printed before 1915 ("antiquarian" means before 1865); the condition must be clean, with all pages intact; no unreasonable odor or missing covers, no insects, no animal droppings.
 Bear in mind that we don't buy everything we're offered.

 Working with our community